FreeBSD is a registered trademark of the FreeBSD Foundation.

 or simply type n for no. You might want to

-create a second new user so that when you edit jack
+create a second new user so that when you edit jack's login files, you will

 have a hot spare in case something goes wrong.

-Once you have done this, use exit
+Once you have done this, use exit to get

-back to a login prompt and log in as jack
+back to a login prompt and log in as jack.
+In general, it is a good

 idea to do as much work as possible as an ordinary user who does

-not have the power—and risk—of root
+not have the power—and risk—of root.

 If you already created a user and you want the user to be

-, you can log in as
+able to su to root, you can log in as

-and edit the file
+root and edit the file

-to the first line (the
+/etc/group, adding jack to the first line (the

 first you need to practice vi(1), the text editor—or